eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 From another perspective, however, this is a blowout.
 Alice was approved by *80%* of all voters.
 That is an *absurd* mandate, and it would be very difficult to actually question her status as the Condorcet winner if this was a true election outcome.
 This is only a "pathology" because we are choosing to assume that 55% of the electorate prefer Bob over Alice, even though they did not express this on their ballots.

-But if we want to play the "let's make up a profile where voters act stupidly", then we can play that game.
+But if we want to play the "let's make up a profile where voters act stupidly" game, then we can play that game.
 Just because voters can rank beyond two tiers does not mean they will, and thus a general Condorcet method is susceptible to ridiculous outcomes.

 **Example:** Let's suppose we instead give the voters in Example \ref{ex:approval} a full ranked ballot, with ties allowed, and they vote in $C_\infty$ as follows:\label{ex:cinf}